XinyaoHan/XinyaoHan/README.md

 Hi I'm Xinyao Han, nice to meet you!

 :school: I’m currently studying Business Analytics at MIT.
+I graduated from NYU Shanghai with a major in Computer Science & a minor in Mathematics.

 🙋🏻‍♀️ I'm a proactive learner, tech lover, woman in tech, storyteller with data.